microtrain/bootcamp/05-HTML/05-MetaData.md

 ```

 ### [humnas.txt](http://humanstxt.org/)
-humans.txt is a file that gives credit to the sites creators.
+humans.txt is a file that gives credit to the site's creators.
 While it is not required it's a nice touch and if they solve the spam problem they will give you a way to submit your site to there directory, which is a link back so that is always good.

 humans.txt requires a tag in the head plus the text file with all of the content